The Shared Crossing Project

 ~ Trudy B.

 The Santa Barbara center offers the following programs that will be expanded and brought to other cities:

 The Shared Crossing Pathway is a workshop crafted to prepare participants for a conscious, connected and loving end-of-life experience.
 The Pathway provides information, hands-on practice, and the Shared Crossing Protocols© to help facilitate the Shared Death Experience.
 This course may be taken with a loved one or close friend nearing the end of life, or on your own.
 Offered either as a weekend intensive, a Tuesday-Friday retreat, or a 5-week series.
 Read more…

 The Life Beyond Death group is a sequential 9-week course that explores what actually occurs at the end of a human life, as well as questions of the afterlife.
 It also provides the opportunity for an in-depth exploration of one’s own beliefs and expectations about death and the afterlife.
 Read more…

 The Shared Crossing Community Group consists of participants from our other groups who feel inspired to continue exploring themes of end-of-life and afterlife as we build our supportive community.
 We meet once per month in 4-month sessions, enjoying a potluck feast at the end.
 Read more…

 The Shared Crossing Research Initiative is a nonprofit collaboration organized to validate the effectiveness of practices designed to reduce death anxiety and promote a more conscious, connected, and loving end-of-life experience.
 The UCSB research study also intends to show whether Shared-Death Experiences can be intentionally facilitated.
 Read more…

-Details about the Shared Crossing Project and Funding needs
+The Shared Crossing Project’s Funding needs

 More information about the Shared Crossing Project at this link: Shared Crossings Project